brammool/vim/README.md

 # What is Vim9?

+Vim9 script takes Vim script in a new direction with the intention of making it faster and more in line with other programmling languages.

+THIS WORK HAS BEEN INCLUDED IN THE MAIN VIM REPOSITORY.
+THIS IS OUTDATED.

+It is kept here for historic reasons.
+Many things changed after users have eplored the new features and started writing plugins.
+These changes are not included here.

+# What is this repository?

-This is an experimental fork of [Vim](https://github.com/vim/vim).
+This was an experimental fork of [Vim](https://github.com/vim/vim).
-It explores ways of making Vim script faster and better.
+It explored ways of making Vim script faster and better, before including it in the main branch.

 WARNING: Do not use for daily work, it's likely to crash!